temporalio/documentation/docs/typescript/troubleshooting.md

 If you need to reset programmatically, the TS SDK does not have any high level APIs for this, but you can make raw gRPC calls to [resetWorkflowExecution](https://typescript.temporal.io/api/classes/proto.temporal.api.workflowservice.v1.workflowservice-1/#resetworkflowexecution).

-Resetting should only be used to deal with serious logical bugs in your code, not if your failure is due to a downstream dependency.
+Resetting should only be used to deal with serious logical bugs in your code: it's not for handling transient failures, like a downstream service being unreachable.
 It should not be used in the course of normal application flows.

 ## gRPC call timeouts (context deadline exceeded)